Construction and Built Environment Task Group

 - Volker Fitzpatrick

-Education and training representatives include:
+Education and training representatives and other stakeholders include:

 - East Sussex College Group